Allow us to introduce you to an exciting chapter in the Depth Magazine story: Depth Publishing!

 We’ve seen our fair share of financially struggling musicians, let alone struggling writers, photographers, artists.
 It’s a bitter pill to swallow when you learn that the creator of that brilliantly life-changing album that you adore can’t afford their rent this month.

-Similarly, it might also surprise you to learn that the stunning photographic and journalistic pieces we’ve shared on Depth over our almost three year duration have been voluntary.
-Though we’ve never wanted to be financially swayed in the writing of opinion pieces, we’ve always believed that our creatives have deserved to be financially rewarded.
+Similarly, it might also surprise you to learn that the stunning photographic and journalistic pieces we’ve shared on Depth over our duration have been voluntary.
+Though we’ve never wanted to be financially swayed in the writing of opinion pieces, nor wanted to send musicians broke in the process of bringing their art to the world, we’ve always believed that our creatives have deserved to be financially rewarded.
 Despite this belief, it has taken thought and effort to establish a means for this that we are comfortable in and are in moral agreement of.

 Love for music that you can hold in your hands

 When searching for a business model for Depth, it felt really right to have something physical to exchange with the people who believe in what we do; literally, to have something to sell, and things we wholeheartedly believe in.
-As our brand is words, emotions, honouring creative people, and music, books written by musicians were a natural extension of that!
+As our brand is words, emotions, honouring creative people, and music, books written by musicians were an easy and natural extension of that!

 We intend for our books to be available in print only at this stage.
 We love immersion into other worlds and romanticise the experience of reading these notes from someone’s heart and being attentively received by another.
 There’s something undeniably real about paper books in hand, with the turn of the page and the tactile experience being as special as soaking in the energy of the writing.